waysidekoi/bing_rewards/README.md

 So Bing will let you earn points in exchange for your exploring their new(?) page.
 This script assumes you have an account with Microsoft already to login with.

 This script will:
-- auto log you in
+- auto log in
+- calc n queries based on max earnable daily search points
-- generate 30 terms to query
+- generate n terms to query
+- exit if already reached max
-- auto search 30x
+- auto search
 - auto collect "Earn X credits" rewards when available
-- quit when finished
+- report when finished

 ## Getting Started

-`$ gem install watir-webdriver`
+`$ bundle install`

 Edit the `run` file and replace `BING_USERNAME` with your login and `BING_PASSWORD` with your password

-Run the script in a terminal with `$ ruby run`
+`$ ./run`